 The 1099 Correction will need to be sent to:

 The Internal Revenue Service,

 Electronically filing corrections:

-You can easily file both Type 1 errors and Type 2 errors electronically through ExpressTaxFilings.com
+You can easily file both Type 1 errors and Type 2 errors electronically through ExpressTaxFilings.com by and

 About Payer & Recipient related content for 1099 Corrections: